JylerG/TheRepBot/README.md

 NOTE: If you update settings, you will have to uninstall to be able to reimplement the content that you want in whatever you are editing.

 ## Version History
+### 0.0.25
+* Make it so that leaderboard will dynamically update if a user's score changes
+* Put in the above patch note for 0.0.24
 ### 0.0.23
 * Properly implement manual score setting
 ### 0.0.22